Skip to main content

 ANXIETY

-Anxiety disorders are estimated to be present in up to 40% of HIV-positive patients, but the prevalence of anxiety symptoms without a diagnosed disorder is even higher.
+It is estimated that up to 38% of people with HIV will develop an anxiety disorder.
 Symptoms are twice as common in women as in men and can be prominent when patients are diagnosed with HIV and in response to progression of the illness.
-Anxiety can increase the likelihood of HIV risk behaviors and ART nonadherence.

 POSTTRAUMATIC STRESS DISORDER (PTSD)